 87. On completion of the above analysis the following effects of the entry capacity bids and accepted entry capacity substitutions will be recorded and proposed to the Authority in the Entry Capacity notice.
-This notice, outlined in paragraph 88, will be submitted ahead of allocation of capacity to the requesting Shipper User.
-However, in respect of a PARCA, ahead of the reservation of capacity pending substitution, National Grid will inform the Authority and the industry of that potential capacity substitution and publish in accordance with Special Condition 5F Part A. This will be at the conclusion of the Phase 1 PARCA Works (or for an IP PARCA as part of the project proposal, after network analysis has identified entry capacity substitution opportunities, but before (potentially several years before) capacity is allocated to the PARCA signatory at the recipient ASEP.
-The formal Entry Capacity notice shall be submitted ahead of allocation in accordance with Licence Special Condition 5F, at a time deemed appropriate following discussions with the PARCA Signatory.
+This notice, outlined in paragraph 88, will be submitted at the time of allocation of capacity to the requesting Shipper User.
+However, in respect of a PARCA, following the reservation of capacity pending substitution, National Grid will inform the Authority and the industry of that potential capacity substitution at the time of reservation.
+This will be at the conclusion of the Phase 1 PARCA Works, after network analysis has identified entry capacity substitution opportunities, but before (potentially several years before) capacity is allocated to the PARCA signatory at the recipient ASEP.
+The formal Entry Capacity notice shall be submitted at the time of allocation in accordance with Licence Special Condition 5F.

-&lt;sup>21 National Grid may consider alternatives to investment.
+&lt;sup>15 National Grid may consider alternatives to investment.

-- 88. Specifically National Grid shall submit an Entry Capacity notice setting out: - the ASEPs where Incremental Obligated Entry Capacity is proposed to be released; - the quantity of Incremental Obligated Entry Capacity; and the quantities proposed to be treated as; - Funded Incremental Obligated Entry Capacity, e.g. made available by investment: and - Non-incremental Obligated Entry Capacity, e.g. made available through substitution; - the effective date for when the capacity is first made available for use; - the ASEPs to which entry capacity substitution proposals relate; - the proposed quantities by which National Grid is proposing the Non-incremental Obligated Entry Capacity shall be increased or decreased as a result of entry capacity substitution;. - the effective date(s) where different to that above; and - any additional information required in accordance with Licence Special Condition 5F(8). - 89.
+- 88. Specifically National Grid shall submit an Entry Capacity notice setting out: - the ASEPs where Incremental Obligated Entry Capacity is proposed to be released; - the quantity of Incremental Obligated Entry Capacity; and the quantities proposed to be treated as; - Funded Incremental Obligated Entry Capacity, e.g. made available by investment; and - Non-incremental Obligated Entry Capacity, e.g. made available through substitution; - the effective date for when the capacity is first made available for use; - the ASEPs to which entry capacity substitution proposals relate; - the proposed quantities by which National Grid is proposing the Nonincremental Obligated Entry Capacity shall be increased or decreased as a result of entry capacity substitution;. - the effective date(s) where different to that above; and - any additional information required in accordance with Licence Special Condition 5F(8). - 89.
 In the event that the application of the methodology detailed in this Statement results, in National Grid's opinion, in proposals to substitute Non-incremental Obligated Entry Capacity that may reasonably put National Grid in breach of its obligations with respect to EU Regulations (in particular the obligation to offer bundled capacity at Interconnection Points as required by the Capacity Allocation Mechanisms) National Grid will discuss with Ofgem whether it is appropriate for this element of its proposals to be vetoed by the Authority. - 90.
-The proposed adjustments to Obligated Entry Capacity as a result of entry capacity substitution will be implemented subject to the Authority not vetoing (or directing to modify) the proposal in accordance with Special Condition 5F(13) of the Licence.
+The proposed adjustments to Obligated Entry Capacity as a result of entry capacity substitution will be implemented subject to the Authority not vetoing (or directing to modify) the proposal in accordance with Special Condition 5F(9) of the Licence.
 In the event that the proposal is vetoed or agreement is not reached on any modification National Grid will not revise the Obligated Entry Capacity and may not release Incremental Obligated Entry Capacity.
-This may result in applications for Quarterly NTS Entry Capacity or yearly Interconnection Point Capacity, being rejected, delayed or allocated in a reduced quantity.
-Any resulting allocations will be determined following discussion of the options between National Grid and the counterparty pursuant to the terms of the PARCA or IP PARCA.
+This may result in applications for Quarterly NTS Entry Capacity being rejected, delayed or allocated in a reduced quantity.